 Take the Commercial Excellence Maturity Assessment to discover where you fall.

 Repetitive, manual tasks are common within teams who rely on legacy systems for their core functions.
-To avoid the potential mistakes and misunderstanding that come from having these systems in place, pricing teams are turning towards ERP integrations to automate processes.
+To avoid the potential mistakes and misunderstanding that come from having these systems in place, pricing teams are turning towards ERP software integrations to automate processes.

 Streamlined workflows and easier data access means pricing teams can focus less on updating spreadsheets and more on setting price strategies that build on the bottom line.